pierrick-marie/pinattsu/README.md

 https://raw.githubusercontent.com/pierrick-marie/springboot-discovery/main/LICENSE

-# Features

-1. création des entités auteur et article consultables via un navigateur web
-2. création d'une API REST pour consulter et éditer articles et auteurs
-3. tests unitaires et intégration : 100%
-4. https
-5. mécanisme d'authentification et de contrôle d'accès

 # Auteur

-Developpeur: Pierrick MARIE contact at pierrickmarie.info
+Developer: Pierrick MARIE contact at pierrickmarie.info

-# Contribuer
+# Contribute

-N'hésitez pas à améliorer ce programme en envoyant des PR ou me contacter directement par mail.
+DO not hesitate to send PL or contact me by mail.

 # Badges